 - Stand Out as an Applicant

-Having an MBA on your resume could give you the upper hand over other candidates.
-Hiring managers expect applicants with MBA acumen to solve complex problems and handle a wide range of workplace issues, and navigate the complexities of modern international business environments.
+Given this, having an MBA on your resume could give you the upper hand over other candidates.
+Hiring managers expect applicants with MBA acumen to solve challenging problems, handle a wide range of workplace issues, and navigate the complexities of modern international business environments.

 - Grow Your Network